The Pet Lover’s Guide to Dog Microchipping

-Dog microchipping procedure: How do they microchip a dog?
+Dog microchipping FAQs: How do vets microchip a dog?

 Many dog parents wonder how the procedure of microchipping a dog actually works.
 The good news is that it is a relatively simple, affordable, and painless procedure.
 Here are the basic steps involved:

-- Before the sterile microchip is removed from it’s package, it is scanned to verify that the code on the chip is the same as the code on the package label.
+- Verification: Before the sterile microchip is removed from its package, a vet might scan it to verify that the code on the chip is the same as the code on the package label.

-- Finally, the chip is scanned to ensure it can be read properly.
+- Scanning.
+Finally, the chip is scanned to ensure it can be read properly.